Ingenia-SE/TDF-SARUS/docs/index.md

 ### Computer Vision
+Our drones are equipped with two cameras: RGB and thermal.
+Consequently, they get two different perceptions of the environment.
-We've trained a YOLO neural network to maximize the effectivity of person detection with our custom dataset.
+The RGB camera is used to run the tiny-YOLOv2 neural network, in order to search for people in the environment.
+We’ve trained the NN to maximize the effectivity of person detection with our custom dataset.
 The NN can detect people and different animals such as cows, deers and wolves.
+The thermal camera allows the user a quickly check the detections made by the NN.
+Both images are sent to the user interface when a person is detected.

 ### tdf_gazebo map
 The Simulation Team at TDF has developed a brand new map for their simulation purposes.
 It features multiple environments to design and test the S&R tasks.